microplastics-cluster/UTOPIA_model/README.md

-﻿# UTOPIA_model
+﻿# UTOPIA model

 A multimedia unit world open-source model for microplastics

-The model comprises 17 compartments and tracks the fate of multiple sizes (5 size bins covering the a size range from nano- to milimeters in size) and four different speciation states of microplastic though solving an overall mass balance that is defined by a system of coupled first-order differential equations.
-The masses, m (g), and or particle number (N) of the different microplastic forms and sizes are obtained as the steady-state solutions of the mass balance equations for all compartments.
+The model comprises 17 compartments and tracks the fate of multiple sizes (5 size bins covering the a size range from nano- to milimeters in size) and four different speciation states of microplastic though solving an overall mass balance that is defined by a system of 340 coupled first-order differential equations.
+The masses, m (g), and or particle number (N) of the different microplastic forms and sizes are obtained as the steady-state solutions of the mass balance equations for all compartments, sizes and forms.

 ![image](https://github.com/microplastics-cluster/UTOPIA_model/blob/main/UTOPIA_building_blocks.png)